jvcss/statemanager/README.md

 - Bloc Manager
     - `git clone --depth 1 -b bloc_management`

-- How to implement syncronous stream?
+- How to implement synchronous stream?
 ```dart
 final _text = StreamController<String>();
 // A controller with a [stream] that supports only one single subscriber.